djstevenson/songs-to-the-siren-swift-static/input/song/Interstate5/article.md

 Take Fountain carried some great singles along side Interstate 5 - ^link(ringway-to-seatac), and ^link(further-north-than-you).
 All three were apparently influenced by Gedge’s time living in the north eastern part of the US.
 (Seatac is Seattle/Tacoma airport, Ringway is now known as Manchester Airport).

 The ^link(lp-version) is extended from the 6 minute single.
-The "mariachi" section at the end initially seemed out of place, but once I got used to it, it seems wrong not to hear it that way!
+The “mariachi” section at the end initially seemed out of place, but once I got used to it, it seems wrong not to hear it that way!